Hooker leads Tennessee's rout of South Alabama 60-14 - WHIZ News

-The nonconference win gives the Volunteers (6-5) bowl eligibility in coach Josh Heupel’s first season.
+The nonconference win gives the Volunteers (6-5) bowl eligibility in Heupel’s first season.
 The Jaguars (5-6) have one more try to reach that level under first-year coach Kane Wommack.

+“(Bowl eligibility) is important for sure,” Heupel said.
+“Nobody focused on that part of it.
+We just wanted to continue to grow and compete.
+Now we have an opportunity to grow and compete in December.”

 Hooker connected on 17 of 20 passes, with touchdowns going to Cedric Tillman (27 yards) and Princeton Fant (24).
 Jabari Small rushed for 73 yards and a pair of TDs.
 Jalen Wright and Len’Neth Whitehead also scored one on the ground.